THUDM/GIAAD/README.md

 Notice a bug in dgl package:
 dgl/nn/pytorch/conv/sgconv.py", line 167,
-    if not self._allow_zero_in_degree:
+    "if not self._allow_zero_in_degree:" this will yield you an error.

-you shall change that to "if True:"
+To fix this, you shall change that to "if True:"

 Once you setup the environments, you can start your trial.